 Because remember, you read this post for a reason.

-Whatever the reason, you had a real, honest intent behind reading this post.
-Don’t waste it!
-Instead, create a productivity plan of your very own and start moving faster and more effectively towards your goals.
+So go ahead and create a productivity plan of your very own and start moving faster and more effectively towards your goals.

 It’s a fantastic way to add even more knowledge on top of the foundation that this post provided.
 If interested you can sign up right here:

-Whatever peaks your interest
+Whatever piques your interest

 Let’s say you: